 2301, 2302.
 Intermediate Ballet.
 Further exploration of classical ballet.
-Previous experience in the study of classical ballet is required.
 Not applicable to the dance major or minor.
+Prerequisite: Previous experience in the study of classical ballet.

 2303, 2304.
 Intermediate Modern Dance.
 Further exploration of modern dance.
-Previous experience in the study of modern dance is required.
 Not applicable to the dance major or minor.
+Prerequisite: Previous experience in the study of modern dance.

 2305, 2306.
 Intermediate Jazz Dance.
 Further exploration of jazz styles.
-Previous experience in the study of jazz dance is required.
 Not applicable to the dance major or minor.
+Prerequisite: Previous experience in the study of jazz dance.

-2345.
+- 2345.
 Improvisation and Movement Studies.
 The development of individual movement skills through the exploration of images and elements from all of the arts, emphasizing the concepts of line, rhythm, mass and weight.
 Special attention will be placed on individual creative problem-solving through movement as it pertains to space, time and energy.
-Prerequisite: One year of dance technique and instructor approval.

-2370.
-Movement as Social Text.
+Prerequisite: One year of dance technique and instructor approval. - 2370.
+Movement As Social Text.
 Investigation of ways in which movement and dance have meaning in different cultural, social and historical contexts.
 Examples of dance in a crosscultural context, encompassing both Western and non-Western dance forms will be included.
-Emphasis will be placed on the nature of movement, its unique properties, the ways in which it conveys meaning, and its relationship to culture and society.
+Emphasis will be placed on the nature of movement, its unique properties, the ways in which it conveys meaning, and its relationship to culture and society. - 2371.

-2371.
 Ballet Tradition.
 A historical perspective of classical ballet from the Renaissance to contemporary ballet.
 Emphasis is directed toward traditional developments, artistic changes and performance practices.
-Not applicable to the dance major or minor.
+Not applicable to the dance major or minor. - 2372.

-2372.
 Twentieth-Century Dance.
 The study of Western theatre dance from 1900 to the present.
 Attention is given to various contemporary forms and practices and to the history of dance for film and theatre.
-Not applicable to the dance major or minor.
+Not applicable to the dance major or minor. - 3374.

-- 3374.
 The Evolution of American Musical Theatre.
-This course examines the evolution of American musical theatre from its roots in minstrelsy, burlesque and vaudeville, to its adolescence in comic opera, operetta and musical comedy to its codification as musical theatre.
-The first unit of the class examines the early forms of popular entertainment, the second unit looks at the development of the integration of dance, music and drama into the form we know as musical theatre and the last unit examines the figures of the 20th century who refined this integration both on Broadway and in Hollywood. - 4370.
+This course examines the evolution of American musical theatre from its roots in minstrelsy, burlesque and vaudeville, to its adolescence in comic opera, operetta and musical comedy, to its codification as musical theatre.
+The first unit of the class examines the early forms of popular entertainment, the second unit looks at the development of the integration of dance, music and drama into the form known as musical theatre, and the last unit examines the figures of the 20th century who refined this integration on Broadway and in Hollywood. - 4370.
 Dance Criticism and Aesthetics.
 A practical introduction to writing about dance performance.
 Works of master critics are examined to gain a historical perspective and to become familiar with a variety of methodologies in analyzing dance texts.
 Emphasis placed on observation and writing skills.
-Prerequisite: DANC 2371 or 2372 and instructor approval.
+Prerequisite: DANC 2371 or 2372 and instructor approval. - Dance Courses for Dance Performance Majors.
+The following dance courses are restricted to dance majors unless otherwise indicated.
+Dance minors must obtain departmental approval to enroll in these courses.
+Dance minors must qualify for performance technique classes by audition.